FAQS - Your questions answered

 Q1.
 What does the price include?

-A. All our prices include a return standard crossing with Eurotunnel from Folkestone to Calais (Peak date supplements apply), all port taxes, accommodation, meals at hotels (unless otherwise stated), electricity, heating, water, Gas and VAT.
+A. All our prices include (unless otherwise stated) a return standard crossing with Eurotunnel from Folkestone to Calais (a free upgrade to FlexiPlus is included at most dates but at peak dates supplements apply, see price tables for details), all port taxes, accommodation, meals at hotels (unless otherwise stated), electricity, heating, water, gas and VAT.

 Q2.
 Are there any under-occupancy charges or additional supplements for guests at self catering residences?

 A. As our prices are based on a 'per property' basis you can enjoy the comfort of a larger property with no extra charge for the accommodation.
 It is also acceptable for friends to come and stay with you provided the stated maximum number of occupants is not exceeded as each apartment/chalet is furnished, equipped and insured for a stipulated number.

 Q3.
 Does the number of people affect the price?

 A. All our self-catering prices are 'per property' plus one standard Eurotunnel crossing.
 Provided you don't exceed the capacity of the apartment/chalet, the price will not increase if you have more people.
 If you need another car on the ferry please call us for a quote and remember you'll need to add any relevant supplement in winter.
 We could have priced our holidays on the basis of the first two adults (i.e. apartment package price divided by two) and then said all children and additional adults FREE but we don't subscribe to this kind of marketing ploy!
 For hotels the price is per person but after the second adult, it gets much cheaper.
 Children are cheaper too.